KaihuaTang/Generalized-Long-Tailed-Benchmarks.pytorch/README.md

 ### Evaluation Metrics
 The top-1 accuracy is commonly adopted as the only metric in the conventional LT studies, yet, it cannot reveal the limitation of precision-accuracy trade-off.
 Therefore, in GLT classification, we report both **Accuracy** (#CorrectPredictions / #AllSamples), which is equal to Top-1 Recall in the class-wise balanced test sets, and **Precision** (1 / #Class * SUM over class (#CorrectPredictions / #SamplesPredictedAsThisClass)), to better evaluate the effectiveness of algorithms.

+## Invariant Feature Learning

+To tackle the proposed GLT challenge, we introduce an Invariant Feature Learning method to deal with the attribute-wise bias at the feature level.
+It can be incorporated into the previous LT algorithms to achieve the GLT robustness.
+To better understand our algorithm, please see the framework and the pseudo code of our algorithm [(Link)]()

 ## Conduct Training